Report Dec. 15, 2022

 Decommissioning and rehabilitation

 Decommissioning is the process of dismantling, removing and/or reusing facilities.
 ExxonMobil’s approach to decommissioning assets varies by location, type of asset and environmental characteristics of the site.
-We incorporate applicable regulatory requirements and globally acceptable practices, and take into account views expressed by relevant stakeholders, including fishing communities, environmental organizations, recycling experts and academia.
+We incorporate applicable regulatory requirements and globally accepted practices, and take into account views expressed by relevant stakeholders, including fishing communities, environmental organizations, recycling experts and academia.

 Decommissioning an offshore asset presents complex challenges.
 In addition to the inherent risks of removal, our plans must consider each asset's specific marine ecosystems and facility characteristics, including complexity, size and weight.
 Planning and preparation for decommissioning assets can start up to 10 years before execution, and ExxonMobil has a dedicated offshore decommissioning Center of Expertise for this purpose.